 Now I have found out that their marine program does not cost $149.99 a year as I was told by the dealer.
 In all, it cost $321.02 a year!
 My boat is in the water (Lake Erie - Ohio) from May 15th-Sept 15th and is used 20 hours a season.
 That is about $16 an hour.
 The real problem is their satellite only works about half the time and weather is ALWAYS WRONG!

 But what pisses me off every 5 minutes is the commercials we SUBSCRIBERS are PAYING to listen to.
-Sirius was supposed to be commercial free... guess not.
+Sirius was supposed to be commercial free...
+Guess not.
 Screw your clients - screw yourself.
 I will not be renewing any further and have closed the credit card they have on file and that they would not remove unless I gave them another good account.
 Goodbye Sirius.

 I was convinced to buy a lifetime SIRIUS subscription on a leased vehicle, with the promise of the ability to transfer it to other leased vehicles up to three times at no charge.
 Guess what?
 That's not true at all.
 In fact, when I called to stop the service on my OEM radio, I was told that they could not turn it off - EVER!
 Also, was told that I should have read the terms and conditions, not listened to their sales representative.

 They also told me that the terms were read to me and they have it on tape.
 I asked them to produce that, since I would never have agreed to buy a lifetime subscription that I could only use for two more years, before I turned in my leased vehicle.
 They can't do that, since it never happened.
 My new vehicle (exactly the same make & model as the old one) now has XM, so they can't/won't help me.
 The very nice, non-English speaking customer service representatives are all very sorry that they can't help me.

 I should have just continued as a monthly customer, as I was from the inception of SIRIUS, since it would have saved me over $100.
 Oh, and by the way, NEVER ask for refund, b/c apparently their software is unable to process a refund.
 Money only seems to go into this company, but they are not using it to hire anyone who actually can or wants to actually help customers.
 You'll have to really want to contact them via email, as they will provide you the wrong email address to customer care.
 Intentional?
 Not sure.